Infobae: Censorship in Venezuela

-On 10 October 2014, the Venezuelan government under President Nicolás Maduro censored Infobae in Venezuela due to the publication of photos of the corpse of the recently murdered PSUV member Robert Serra saying it was against Venezuelan law, constituted psychological warfare and was dishonorable to Serra and his family.

-Infobae responded by accusing the Maduro government of practicing a double standard since the Venezuelan government publishes photos of dead Palestinian children in order to accuse Israel of war crimes.
+On 10 October 2014, Conatel, the Venezuelan National Commission of Telecommunications, blocked access to Infobae in Venezuela after Infobae published photos of the corpse of the recently murdered United Socialist Party of Venezuela (PSUV) member Robert Serra.
+Conatel said the publication was against Venezuelan law, was dishonorable to Serra and his family, and that it constituted "psychological warfare".
+Infobae accused the Maduro government of a double standard for promoting and publicising photos of dead Palestinian children in order to accuse Israel of war crimes.